- Kenyans are known to be very ingenious and enterprising people and can do anything humanly possible for a quick buck

 Although he was still strong and could travel on his own, Joseph who had just done his KCSE exams, was asked to escort his uncle to the city.
 Together they boarded a shuttle because it was faster.
-They sat together and talked occasionally although his uncle kept falling asleep.
+They sat together and talked once in a while although his uncle kept falling asleep.

 One time he slept and did not wake up even as the shuttle hit serious potholes making the passengers complain.
 As they neared Nakuru, Joseph tried waking his uncle up, asking him to sit upright and stop leaning on him.

 To his shock, his uncle was dead.
 Unlike you or this writer, who faced with such a situation, would have begun wailing at the top of your lungs, Joseph, being the smart kid he is, took a baseball cap and put it on his dead uncle’s head to avoid raising suspicion.

 Joseph remained calm and without raising an eyebrow, carefully pushed his uncle towards the window and leaned on him to keep him upright.
 After ensuring he was seated upright once more, he started sending distress texts to relatives in Nairobi telling them of the new development.

 Unlike the other passengers, when they stopped Nakuru for a 15 minute stop over, he did not disembark, but stayed put and started making calls when everyone else was outside.
 He knew very well that if caught, he would be left in Nakuru with a corpse and he knew no one in that town.

 After all, no one wants the body of their loved one lying in a town they know nothing about.
 Luckily for Joseph, by the time they got to Nairobi, his relatives were waiting for them with an ambulance.